ccvf2s/access-manager/readme.md

 ## Overriding logic

-The library provide some interfaces if you want to provide your own logic:
+The library provides some interfaces if you want to provide your own logic:

 - `UserProvider` for providing your user provider.
 - `PermissionProvider` for providing your list of permissions.